 I’ve always wanted to see New York.
 Blame it on all the movies and TV series that had it as a scene-stealing backdrop.
-So when P got home, it wasn’t the bag of DVDs or bags he got for me that I immediately went for, it was the memory sticks in the camera that I wanted to see.
+So when P got home, it wasn’t the bag of DVDs or bags he got for me that I immediately went for, it was the SD card in the camera that I wanted to see.
 While he unpacked, I think I spent hours looking at every single photo he took around the city.

 I particularly liked the photos of the Museum of Modern Art and not just for the amazing or intriguing artwork, but how people were drawn to them (or in some cases, ignored by them).

 Who can blame him for taking a break by the bed

 Starting them young

 Getting sucked in

 Pollock and women